All the days ordained for me were written in your book before one of them came to be. –Psalm 139: 16b

 When we got our orders to Fort Drum a few years ago and my life felt like a whirlwind of confusion and missed turns and my husband was about to leave us behind to go up there to wait for who knew how long for housing for all of us, I stood on that beach, and God washed peace over me like I have never known before.
 He was simply there with me.

-I stood on that beach about six weeks after my husband left for Iraq, stared out across the water, and waited for God to make me feel better the way He always makes me feel better when I’m standing right there.
+I stood on that beach about six weeks after my husband left for Iraq, stared out across the water, and waited for God to make me feel better.
 He didn’t.
 Instead, He made me surrender.
 He made me put my husband in His hands.
 Then He gave me peace.
-But that is another story.

-One day, I was listening to Ten Shekel Shirt’s “Ocean” when God did that thing where He whacks me upside my hard head and puts me on my knees (maybe not literally with the whacking on the head part, but definitely with the on my knees part).
+One day, I was listening to Ten Shekel Shirt’s “Ocean” when God did that thing where He whacks me upside my hard head and puts me on my knees.
 He said to me, “I made that for you.”